kruize/autotune/docs/runtime_recommendations.md

 * **Metrics Exposure**: The application must expose the necessary metrics.
 Refer to the [metrics guide](application_metrics_exposure.md) for detailed information.
 * **Application Identification (Essential for Quarkus)**: To ensure Kruize detects the correct layers, especially for Quarkus applications, labels must be enabled.

-For Quarkus applications, the following label must be added to the Deployment or Pod `com.redhat.component-name: "Quarkus"`
+For Quarkus applications, the label `com.redhat.component-name: "Quarkus"` must be added to the Deployment or Pod

 ---